George Hackenschmidt: Professional wrestling career

 In May 1900 Hackenschmidt returned to weight training.
 In July 1900, Hackenschmidt took part in a forty-day wrestling tournament in Moscow, making his first appearance as a professional wrestler in Russia.
 He competed for two prizes, and won both, becoming champion of Moscow and Saint Petersburg.
 During the tournament he competed almost daily against 3-5 opponents.
 At the Chemnitz tournament, Hackenschmidt met Lurich for the first time in his professional career.
 According to Hackenschmidt's memories, Lurich bragged widely about his former victories over him.
 This led Georg to challenge Lurich to a match, which he usually never did.
 When Hackenschmidt took the stage, Lurich ran backstage.
 The next morning Lurich left Chemnitz.

 In March 1901, Hackenschmidt suffered the death of his mentor Krajewski, whom he considered his second father.
 On 30 November 1901, the World Championship of Wrestling opened at the Casino de Paris with 130 wrestlers.
 Hackenschmidt won first place, received two gold medals (for the lightweight tournament and the heavyweight tournament) and 3000 francs.
 After that Georg went to the town of Alsleben to the trainer Siebert, who helped him to gain weight, which dropped due to the heavy schedule.
 During this time, he jumped 100 times over a table with his feet tied together.
 He won tournaments everywhere he wrestled, and toured England in 1903 managed by the flamboyant C. B. Cochran to confront the country's best wrestlers in the catch-as-catch-can style which was regaining popularity.
 They created a music hall boom in professional wrestling, and Hackenschmidt became a major superstar and drawing card.
 He wrestled in opera halls, music halls and theaters.
 As the wrestling boom took hold in England and wrestlers came in from all around the world for the grand tournaments that had become the rage, he remained the dominant grappler, defeating every man he met.
 Cochran polished his act until Hackenschmidt was a major attraction.
 He might take on five wrestlers in the same evening, defeating them all.

-Handsome as well as powerfully built, Hackenschmidt was adored by women and admired by men.
-Personally a soft-spoken, cultured and intellectual young man, he could speak seven languages fluently and became a noted author, speaker and philosopher.
+Hackenschmidt was powerfully built and became a prominent figure in physical culture.
+He reportedly spoke seven languages and later wrote books on physical culture and philosophy.
 United States President Theodore Roosevelt, himself a proponent of physical culture and exercise, proclaimed, "If I wasn't president of the United States, I would like to be George Hackenschmidt".